icsl-Jeon/icsl-Jeon/README.md

 ## Currently,
+- I am working as a staff engineer in vision intelligence team in Samsung Research.
+- I am developing generative vision model from adapter and embedding design.

+## Previously,
 - I am working as a staff engineer in robot intelligence team in Samsung Research.
 - I am developing motion planning algorithms for mobile robots including robotic cleaners.

-## Previously,
 ### Educations

 - Received BS in mechanical & aerospace engineering at